g0tmk/dotfiles-linux/README.md

    - `garbage` shows files in home directory that I can probably delete
    - `generate-stalonetray-padding-for-xmobar.sh` is used by xmobar to detect trayer size
    - `hostname_colorized` generates a different colored name per-host. used in terminal PS1
+   - `xmobar_battery.py` is used by xmobar to show battery info
    - `xmobar_wireless.py` is used by xmobar to show wireless info

 #### Install steps on a fresh Debian (Stable) machine